codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

   ![live preview](/images/brackets_live_preview.png)

-- Now you can edit the html and css code of the starting guide and you will see this changes on the browser.
+- Now you can edit the html and css code of the starting guide and you will see these changes in the browser.
   I.e. we can change the background color of the body in the `main.css` file.
-As soon as we make this changes, our browser will update those:
+As soon as we make these changes, our browser will update and display them:

   ![live preview changed](/images/brackets_live_preview_changes.png)

-Now we are going to create our first website for execute JavaScript
+Now we are going to create our first website in which we will execute JavaScript:
-there:

 - Close current working files.
 Click on `File > Close All`.